danielwhatmuff/skyscape-shutdown/README.md

-skyscape-shutdown
+vcloud-director-shutdown
 =================

-Script to shutdown vApps/VMs when not in use e.g. evenings/weekends
+Script to shutdown vApps when not in use e.g. evenings/weekends